 - If the cumulative GPA is 2.500 or above, a maximum of 21 credits is permitted.
 An additional fee is charged for each credit in excess of 18.

-Students wishing to register for more than the maximum number of credits noted above must complete a “Request to Register for Excess Hours” form, have it approved, and returned to the Office of Academic Records and Summer School for processing.
+Students wishing to register for more than the maximum number of credits noted above must complete a “Request to Register for Excess Hours” form, have it approved, and returned to the Office of Academic Records and Registration for processing.

 Undergraduate students are expected to learn the requirements for their degree program.
 While academic advisers and faculty members will endeavor to aid students, the responsibility for compliance with regulations and requirements rests with the students.